 - Humidity Dome – I’d skip this, as I’m still torn on whether I’m going to use these or not

-Now that seems wildly expensive when you see the prices above for the seedling starter kits, but they don’t always come with everything you need, and most didn’t include soil so that’s a difference as well.
+Now that seems wildly expensive when you see the prices above for the seedling starter kits, but other kits don’t always come with everything you need, and most didn’t include soil so that’s a difference as well.

 I like the build your own kit option because you get to make it your own.
-For example, I like buying 3.5 inch nursery pots because the 72 or 128 cell trays don’t leave much room for growing.
+For example, I like growing in a larger pot because the 72 or 128 cell trays don’t leave much room for growth.
 And if you have to transplant your seeds too often they could experience transplant shock.

-While it’s not the simplest method, and does require more time to build, it forces you to learn about starting seeds and what your garden needs.
+While it’s not the simplest method and does require more time to build, it forces you to learn about starting seeds and what your garden needs.
 This DIY kit includes everything you need to get started.

-Also, if you’re just planting a small herb garden on your windowsill during the summer, you might not need a grow light or heat mat.
+Also, if you’re just planting a small herb garden on your sunny window sill during the summer, you might not need a grow light or heat mat.
 So, these recommendations are going to vary depending on what you actually need.